jazz-community/rtc-workitem-bulk-mover-ui/README.md

 Version 1.1.0 and onward require that your installation of the [Work Item Bulk Mover Service](https://github.com/jazz-community/rtc-workitem-bulk-mover-service) is at least on Version 1.1.0, due to a breaking change in the API.

 ## Contributing
-Please use the [Issue Tracker](https://github.com/jazz-community/rtc-workitem-bulk-mover-ui/issues) of this repository to report issues or suggest enhancements.<br>
+Please use the [Issue Tracker](https://github.com/jazz-community/rtc-absence-widget/issues) of this repository to report issues or suggest enhancements.

-Pull requests are very welcome.
+For general contribution guidelines, please refer to [CONTRIBUTING.md](https://github.com/jazz-community/rtc-workitem-bulk-mover-ui/blob/master/CONTRIBUTING.md)

 ## Licensing
 Copyright (c) Siemens AG.
 All rights reserved.<br>